 Eating too much of this type of carbohydrate is linked to obesity, type 2 diabetes, and other chronic illnesses.

 Examples of Simple Carbohydrates

-According to Healthline, the following food items are considered to be simple carbohydrates that are made of refined sugar, will spike your blood levels, and are considered empty calories with minimal nutritional value.
+The following food items are considered to be simple carbohydrates that are made of refined sugar, will spike your blood levels, and are considered empty calories with minimal nutritional value.

 - Sugar-sweetened beverages such as sodas or juices

 - White bread